Table of Contents

 - Packets - View conversations between AP's and clients

-The top of the filter bar is where the user can files by SSID or Vendor, MAC address, channel, data rate, RSSI, and subframe type.
+The top of the filter bar is where the user can files by SSID or Vendor, MAC address, data rate, and subframe type.

 Users can apply exclusive filters to quickly remove data by selectiong the - before the field.
 Selecting + will build an inclusive filter.

-The Data Rate and RSSI can also be filtered based on a greater than or less than selection.
-For example, these filters could be used to remove all frames with an RSSI less than or equal to -90 dBm.
+The Data Rate can also be filtered based on a greater than or less than selection.
+For example, these filters could be used to remove all frames with a Data less than or equal to 12 Mbps.

 It can also be helpful to filter out certain types of packets like beacons, acknowledgements, or other non-essential frame types to focus on the packets that matter the most.
 To remove specific frame types, click Subframe Filters drop-down menu, and uncheck the frames as needed.